-In 1983, Illinois passed the first seat belt law in the country.
+In 1985, Illinois passed the first seat belt law in the country.
 This required drivers and front-seat passengers to wear safety belts while driving.
 The legislation was part of a package of laws known as “The Safe Driver Act” which also included stricter enforcement of speeding and drunk driving laws.

 The goal was to reduce traffic deaths by encouraging safer behavior behind the wheel.
 In order to increase compliance with the new law, officers began conducting random spot-checks on cars they stopped for other violations, giving out tickets if drivers or passengers were not wearing their seats belts.
-Despite a slow start, over time compliance increased significantly resulting in fewer fatalities due to motor vehicle accidents in Illinois over time.

 When Did Seatbelts Become Mandatory in All 50 States?

-Seatbelts became mandatory in all 50 states in 1985, when New York finally passed a law requiring drivers and passengers to wear seat belts.
 Since then, the use of seatbelts has become increasingly widespread throughout the country, with nearly all states now having some kind of mandatory seatbelt law.
 The National Highway Traffic Safety Administration estimates that since 1984, over 344 thousand lives have been saved due to increased seat belt usage.

 In addition to safety benefits, many states also offer financial incentives such as discounts on auto insurance for wearing a seatbelt.
 Today it is illegal to drive without one in every state and non-compliance can result in hefty fines or other penalties.